guangqingchi/TwitterRR/README.md

-This repository hosts the (de-identified) Twitter data with demographic estimates using the methods developed in the paper titled "The Mis-representativeness of Twitter Data for Social Science Research".
+This repository hosts the project titled "RR: The Generalizability and Replicability of Twitter Data for Population Research", which is funded by the NSF Sociology program.

-The data will be released on January 31st, 2020.
+We will start to disseminate our data and codes on January 31st, 2020.

-The developed Python packages will be also released on the same date.